icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 ## Publications

-I could find only 19 publications, not the "more than 25" mentioned in the biography above.
+I could find only 22 publications, not the "more than 25" mentioned in the biography above.
+Searching is difficult, as his name is in three forms on ntrs.nasa.gov, at least two forms on scholar.google.com, and likewise at other sources (such as P. Perkins, P. J. Perkins, Porter J. Perkins, P. J. Jr Perkins, etc.)

 Several publications on instruments have been reviewed previously, and Perkins used, developed, and improved them.

 Other publications are reviewed in the sections below.

+Several of the publications had co-authors.
+In this series on Porter Perkins I will make comments about things assuming that Perkins either wrote them, or had an editorial hand in their inclusions.
+This may not be accurate in all cases, but it is difficult to sort out which co-author wrote what.

 ## [Propellers]({filename}perkins%20propellers.md)